notryanb/notryanb.github.io/_posts/2019-12-08-what-is-a-shell.md

 We'll continue with `ls`,
 as it is fairly simple to work with.
-In Bash, if you want to `ls` only directories, or in other words, _filter by directory_, then you may use the command `ls -d */`.
+In Bash, if you want to `ls` only directories, or in other words, _filter entries by the type directory_, then you may use the command `ls -d */`.
 The logic behind this is that the `-d` flag will output the / character after a directory and then we're using a glob to match anything that ends with the /.
 If you're in powershell, you can take advantage of the `-Directory` flag.